A refurb of this Victorian Rathmines home makes the most of its unusual layout

 Sponsored By

-With The Pitch 2024 competition open for applications from Ireland's entrepreneurs, SMEs and start-ups who seek to accelerate their businesses, we ask some of Ireland's most loved entrepreneurs about resilience, challenges, AI and their own break-through lightbulb moments.
+With The Pitch 2024 competition around the corner, we ask some of Ireland's most loved entrepreneurs about resilience, challenges, AI and their own break-through lightbulb moments.

 The Pitch 2024 is back!
 Ireland’s most exciting national business competition is offering the chance to win a game-changing €100,000 business acceleration package to the ultimate winner.

-Powered by Samsung, The Pitch 2024 gives entrepreneurs, SMEs and start-ups the chance to live pitch their business in front of a panel of 5 judges to win €100,000 of innovative Samsung technology and an IMAGE media campaign, as well as mentoring from one of Ireland’s best-known entrepreneurs.
+Powered by Samsung, The Pitch 2024 gives entrepreneurs, SMEs and start-ups the chance to live pitch their business in front of a panel of five judges to win €100,000 of innovative Samsung technology and an IMAGE media campaign, as well as mentoring from one of Ireland’s best-known entrepreneurs.
 This prize is designed to bring your lightbulb business moment to the next level, so don’t miss out.
-Applications close on October 18.

-To inspire applicants, we spoke to some of Ireland’s most-loved entrepreneurs about their lightbulb moments and their tips for success…
+To inspire ahead of the big day, we spoke to some of Ireland’s most-loved entrepreneurs about their lightbulb moments and their tips for success…

 Karen Clince, Founder of Tigers Childcare